thomasw/djproxy/README.md

 ## Why?

-If your application depends on a proxy (to get around Same Origin Policy issues in JavaScript, perhaps), djproxy can be used during development to provide that functionality.
+If your application depends on a proxy (to get around Same Origin Policy issues in JavaScript, perhaps), djproxy can be used during local development to provide that functionality.

-djproxy is not intended to be used in production, but should suffice for development.
-Use your web server's proxy capabilities in the wild.
-If you need to use this in production for some reason, it should be sufficiently performant as long as the upstream responses aren't large.
-Performance can be further increased by aggressively caching upstream responses.
+Using your web server's proxy capabilities in production should be preferred.

-Note that djproxy doesn't currently support websockets.
+However, if you need to use this in production, it should be sufficiently performant if configured correctly.
+Performance can be further imporved by aggressively caching upstream responses.

 ## Installation